 This note gives the status of the Advanced Virgo calibration during its first participation to the advanced detectors Science Runs, the O2 run.
 Virgo joined LIGO for the end of O2 run, from 1st August to 25 August 2017.
-All the mirror and marionette actuators that were used during the run have to be calibrated since they are used in the h(t)-reconstruction process.
+All the mirror and marionette actuators that were used during the run, as well as the sensing of the dark fringe photodiodes (B1), have to be calibrated since they are used in the h(t)-reconstruction process.
 The purpose of this note is to summarize the overall calibration procedure (measurements and analysis), to study the stability of the calibration parameters and to give the actuation models for the O2 run.

-The calibration data included in the analysis are the data taken the week before the run, during weekly calibration during the run and during post-O2 calibration period.
+The calibration of the photodiode sensing chain was done with specific measurements a few days before the start of O2.
+For the actuator calibration, the data included in the analysis are the data taken the week before the run, during weekly calibration during the run and during post-O2 calibration period.
 In total, it includes the data from 23rd July to 6th September 2017.
-The outcome of this note are the models for the mirror and marionette actuators that are being used for the reprocessing of the reconstructed h(t) using the O2 data.
+The outcome of this note are the models for the photodiode sensing and for the mirror and marionette actuators that are being used for the reprocessing of the reconstructed h(t) using the O2 data.